On January 26, 2011, CEO Ken Simpson gave a talk on outbound spam filtering for the BeanSprout Web Host Showcase.

 If you don’t get the spam problem under control, basically the whole Internet blocks your network from sending email.
 This is what happened to Amazon web services, who in 2009 were listed on two very prominent blocklists: Spamhaus and Trend Micro’s MAPS list.
 You basically can’t deliver email from Amazon anymore.

 Our solution for VPS and dedicated hosting providers is to offer a transparent spam filtering system that integrates with your hosting network.
 You configure your routers to redirect email traffic through a small number of machines running our software.

 We scan the email, block the spam, and send you trouble tickets whenever one of your customers appears to be spamming.

 This enables you to break the spamming cycle by quickly shutting down spammer accounts, and limiting the amount of damage they can do to your IP reputation.

 This slide shows what we were able to do for an ISP in Asia into whose network we installed our software.
-Within 72 hours of installing, the number of blacklist entries on the UCEProtect blacklist was reduced by 40%.
+Within 72 hours of installing, the number of blocklist entries on the UCEProtect blocklist was reduced by 40%.
 This is an amazing result.